-Climate models are a subject of controversy in climate science.
+Climate models are a second area of controversy in climate science.
 General circulation models (GCMs) "run hot," meaning they predict more warming than actually occurred or is likely to occur in the future (Monckton et al., 2015).
-They hindcast twice as much warming from 1979 to 2016 as actually occurred (Christy, 2018).
+They hindcast twice as much warming from 1979 to 2018 as actually occurred (Christy, 2017).
 See Figure SPM.2.
-Climate models are unable to reproduce many important climate phenomena (Legates, 2014) and are "tuned" to produce results that fall into an "acceptable range" of outputs (Hourdin et al., 2017).
+Climate models are unable to reproduce many important climate phenomena (Legates, 2014) and are "tuned," enabling them to produce results that fall into an "acceptable range" of outputs (Hourdin et al., 2017).